 What is the future of electronic data interchange, otherwise known as EDI?
-The answer depends on several factors, including the technologies involved and the underlying business processes.
+According to EDI experts, the answer depends on several factors, including the technologies involved and the underlying business processes.
 Basically, it depends on how it is being used.
 EDI has been used to electronically send and receive documents such as orders, delivery notes and invoices for over 30 years.
 In most industries, running a supply chain without using EDI would be inconceivable.
-In this time, companies in these industries have so refined and optimised their processes that they would no longer work without electronic support and EDI.
-Two of the many examples from the car industry are just in time and just in sequence logistics.
+In this time, companies in these industries have so refined and optimised their processes that they would no longer work without electronic support and modern EDI.
+Two of the many examples from the car industry are just in time (JIT) and just in sequence (JIS) logistics.
 However, there are now other technologies available to rival classic EDI.
 Is it time for a rethink?

 Cloud as a major trend

 The first cloud wave were the infrastructure clouds, also known as Infrastructure as a Service, or IaaS.
 Examples included AWS, Azure, Alibaba & Google Cloud.
 In the second wave, software vendors (SW vendors) started moving their applications to the cloud, some earlier, such as Salesforce, others later, such as SAP with S/4HANA.
 This is another trend that cannot be reversed.
 Companies are increasingly using cloud applications because they let departments access the tools best tailored to their specific tasks.
 Earlier concerns such as lack of security or lack of control over data no longer seem to worry companies today.
 They now recognise that cloud providers can actually guarantee a higher degree of security than they could in house.
 In short: the cloud is here to stay.
 Indeed, the future belongs to vendor clouds, otherwise known as Software as a Service or SaaS.